Horse Hands: let's ride!

-The primary focus of the Horse Hands Horseback Riding Series will be on riding, however, students will be required to know the caregiving aspects of horsemanship*.
-This program is a progression series in which students will have to test into higher levels.
+This program is available for participants who have completed Horse Hands Levels 1, 2 and 3.
+The primary focus of the Horse Hands Riding Series will be on riding, however, students will be required to know the caregiving aspects of horsemanship by completing written tests and hands-on demonstrations.
+This program is a progression series in which students are able to test into higher levels.
 A mandatory orientation will be required for all students entering into the Beginner class.
-Students will enroll in 4 sessions, each session being 1 hour in length.
+Each session is an hour.

 Horse Hands Novice 1 Horseback Riding

 - For those who have earned the merit badges and passed the riding test for Horse Hands Riding Beginner level.
 The Novice 1 rider fine tunes his or her seat positioning and control of the horse under saddle at the walk and trot.
 Students will perform moderately difficult patterns and be introduced to the canter.

 For those who have completed all Horsemanship Quizzes and who have passed the Horse Hands Riding Novice 1 level riding test.
 The Novice 2 rider will have a solid seat and will be able to control the horse through complex patterns at the walk and trot.
 Riders will be able to maintain a controlled canter and perform basic movements at that gait.
 Riders will also be introduced to English riding and tack instead of Western.